yangacer/psort/README.markdown

 Records partitioned to 0.part are less than pivot record #0.
 To records contained by 1.part, they are greater or equal to pivot record #0.
-Vice versa record in 2.part are greater tan pivot record #1.
+Vice versa, record in 2.part are greater than pivot record #1.

 5. Input
 ====